-- Cut the green onion into thin diagonal slices.
+- Cut 1 green onion/scallion into thin diagonal slices.

-- Discard the stems of the shiitake mushrooms and slice the caps in half.
+- Discard the stems of 4 shiitake mushrooms and slice the caps in half.

-- Cut the block of tofu in half, then cut each half into 4 slices roughly ¾ inch (2 cm) thick.
+- Cut 1 block of 14 oz medium-firm tofu (momen dofu) in half, then cut each half into 4 slices roughly ¾ inch (2 cm) thick.

-- In a large frying pan, combine the dashi, sake, mirin, sugar, and soy sauce.
+- In a large frying pan, combine 1 cup dashi (Japanese soup stock), 2 Tbsp sake, 2 Tbsp mirin, 2 Tbsp sugar, and 3 Tbsp soy sauce.
 Mix them all together and bring it to a simmer over medium heat.
 Why do we use so little cooking liquid?
 Please read under the Tips section in the blog post.

 - Once the liquid is simmering, add the beef and cook until it‘s no longer pink.
 Keep it simmering, NOT boiling, and lower the heat if needed.